camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/web-modeler/token-simulation.md

 ---
 id: token-simulation
 title: Token simulation
-description: You can use the token simulation feature to observe how the process will behave when it is executed.
+description: You can use the token simulation to get a deeper understanding of the BPMN execution semantics.
 ---

-You can use the token simulation feature to observe how the process will behave when it is executed.
+Use the token simulation to get a deeper understanding of the BPMN execution semantics.

 ### Turn on/off